aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

 A standard CMake project
 ------------------------

-The standard CMakeLists.txt for such a project look like this
+The standard CMakeLists.txt for such a project looks like this

 .. code-block:: cmake